katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 > the following research questions:
 >
 > * What is the peak rainfall intensity per raingauge per day?
-> * What is the average rainfall for each gauge, per day?
+> * What is the daily rainfall for each gauge?
 >* What is the peak rainfall intensity per ward per day?
-> * What is the average rainfall for each ward, per day?
+> * What is the daily rainfall for each ward?
 >
 > What would I need to answer these questions?
 Which files of the data do I need?
 What
 > operations would I need to perform if I were doing these analyses by hand?